 Personalization boosting conversions is partly why email marketing platforms and CRMs that focus on personalization, like Drip, have seen rapid growth.

-Ecommerce-focused Drip has grown largely due to robust marketing automation features.
+Ecommerce-focused "Drip" has grown largely due to robust marketing automation features (194% over 10 years).

 4. Email Marketing Makes a Serious Comeback

 With social media organic reach significantly lower than a few years back, many B2C companies are revisiting email.

 For example, Beardbrand uses email mostly as a content marketing platform.

 This ecommerce business sends out beard-growing and grooming tips via its weekly newsletter.
 They also send out the occasional deal or offer.